justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 ```
 # Bonus: Using Obsidian as a Local CMS

 Since Hugo posts are just markdown files, I started using [Obsidian](https://obsidian.md/)  to edit the files.
-Previously, I was writing content in my IDE, but something about it felt a bit off -- the virtual atmosphere that promotes writing code just doesn't hit the same for writing creatively.
+Previously, I was writing content in my IDE, but something about it felt a bit off -- the virtual atmosphere that promoted writing code just didn’t hit the same for writing creatively.

 I wanted a simple [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor to write my posts in, and with Obsidian being more popular than ever these days, I incorporated it into my workflow and have been finding it quite a joy to use!
 Now, I can write content in a clean interface using markdown, and have the niceties of having the elements rendered similar to how it'd look on my website without needing to have a separate window open to show the preview.